di-unternehmer/drone.plugin.aws-elb/README.md

 For advanced use cases and best practices, we recommend _build once and deploy many_ approach.
 So, if you have multiple environments we recommend using the `COMMAND` variable to separate your CI/CD workflow into different operations / pipes:

-- `COMMAND: "upload-only"`: It will upload the artifact and release a version in Elastic Beanstalk.
+- `COMMAND: 'upload-only'`: It will upload the artifact and release a version in Elastic Beanstalk.
-- `COMMAND: "deploy-only"`: It will deploy the specified version to the desired environment(s).
+- `COMMAND: 'deploy-only'`: It will deploy the specified version to the desired environment(s).

 ## Prerequisites